Unconditional uniqueness for the periodic Benjamin-Ono equation by normal form approach

 The result in this article was obtained while the author was visiting the University of Chicago in 2013--2014.
 He would like to express his deep gratitude to Professor Carlos E. Kenig for fruitful discussions and also to all members of the Department of Mathematics for their heartwarming hospitality.
-The author has been partially supported by JSPS KAKENHI Grant-in-Aid for Young Researchers (B) \# JP24740086 and \# JP16K17626.
+This work is partially supported by Japan Society for the Promotion of Science (JSPS) [grant numbers JP24740086, JP16K17626].